 Employee spouse eligibility

-Employee spouses are eligible for a 75 percent tuition discount during the first two years of employment and a 100 percent discount beginning the 3rd year for traditional, undergraduate classes.
+Employee spouses are eligible for a 75 percent tuition discount during the first 2 years of employment and a 100 percent discount beginning the 3rd year for traditional, undergraduate classes.
 Spouses enrolling in adult programs, receive either a 50% discount or 100% discount depending on the employee’s years of service.
 There is no tuition discount for graduate programs.

 Part-time employee eligibility

-Tuition discount policies for part-time employees are outlined in the employee handbook and are available in the Financial aid office.
+Tuition discount policies for part-time employees are available in the financial aid office.

 Tuition discounts are not automatic and must be applied for using the Employee Tuition Discount Form provided by the financial aid office.
 Undergraduate tuition discounts are nontaxable benefits.
 Graduate tuition discount is not available at this time.
 Tuition discounts are coordinated with other types of financial aid.

-Each full-time staff member and administrator is eligible for paid vacation time accrued each pay, calculated according to the schedule listed below.
+Most full-time (.90 FTE) staff members and administrators are eligible for paid vacation time accrued each pay, calculated according to the schedule listed below.

 |Year at Goshen||Vacation Days||Vacation Hours/Pay|